Skip to main content

 The Thyroid and Progesterone Axis

 Another critical system impacted by progesterone deficiency is the thyroid.
 The thyroid gland acts as the body’s metabolic thermostat, regulating the rate at which cells convert fuel into energy.
-Proper is dependent on a series of conversion steps, from the production of thyroid-stimulating hormone (TSH) in the pituitary to the conversion of the inactive T4 hormone to the active T3 hormone in peripheral tissues.
+Proper thyroid function is dependent on a series of conversion steps, from the production of thyroid-stimulating hormone (TSH) in the pituitary to the conversion of the inactive T4 hormone to the active T3 hormone in peripheral tissues.

 Progesterone plays a facilitatory role in this process.
 It supports the healthy function of the thyroid gland and aids in the conversion of T4 to T3.
 When progesterone levels are low, this entire axis can become sluggish.
 Symptoms of low progesterone and hypothyroidism often overlap significantly, including fatigue, weight gain, low mood, and feeling cold.